techbotgoku/aurora/readme.md

 The whole project was done in under 20hrs, out of which the flask part took the least(~2-3hrs) and designing the website took the most <br/><br/>

-This is a webapp completly built using Python,Flask, SQLalchemy, Docker and Telegram API to display the feed dashboard(same for all users) in a very interactable and user friendly manner <br /><br />
+Aurora, a web app completely built using Python, Flask, SQLalchemy, HTML, CSS, Javascript, Docker and Telegram API to display the feed dashboard(same for all users) in a very intractable and user friendly manner similar to a notice board where all the team can collaborate and share ideas directly via the web app or just send a message to the telegram channel and it'll be automatically added to the dash.r <br /><br />

 New things learnt during process:
 - used illustrator for the first time and used to extract vertor images to create layers in HTML